If you own a car, there’s a good chance it will eventually be subject to a recall. But do car recalls have to be done at the dealership?

 Yes, if you want to have the recall repair fixed for free, it has be performed at the dealership.
 If the recall fix is performed at an independent mechanic, you will be responsible for 100% of the repair costs.

 There’s no doubt that independent mechanics often offer great service for routine car repairs and maintenance.
-But when it comes time to fix a recall, the dealership is more qualified with their expertise in servicing these types of issues.
+Truth is, when addressing recalls, the dealership’s expertise makes them more qualified.

 In fact, the car dealership more than likely has already serviced dozens of cars for the exact same recall repair.